MrcRel/TODO/README.md

 Z00T:
 ---
-* ACDB ids are missing thus audio is too low/loud
+* ACDB ids are missing thus audio is too low/loud --> Seems fine
 * Dual speaker support is likely to be broken (ZE601KL)
 * Decryption does not work in TWRP recovery
 * SELinux is permissive
+* Play Store reports many app as "incompatible"
 * more...

 Z00E: